vdcrea/json_formatter/README.markdown

 Three text formatters are available:

 - Json String for input fields (string formatter)
-- Json Title for input fields (string formatter)
+- Json Title for input fields (string formatted with title case)
 - Json CommonMark for textareas (markup formatter)

 **Dependencies** to use all formatters and output a Json page